What is toxic masculinity?

 Examples of toxic masculinity often manifest in behaviors and attitudes that enforce traditional gender roles and discourage emotional expression.
 Here are some common examples:

-- Suppressing emotions: Men are often taught to hide their feelings, leading to a lack of emotional awareness and expression.
+- Suppressing emotions: Men are often taught to conceal their feelings, resulting in a lack of emotional awareness and expression.
 This can hinder personal relationships and emotional development.

 - Promoting aggression: The belief that men should be inherently aggressive or dominant can encourage harmful behaviors and conflict.